Advertiser Disclosure

 While the exact means of starting the payment transaction differ from service to service (pay by text, QR code payments, etc.), the services essentially facilitate app-to-app payments using the customer’s stored credit card info.
 This can avoid queues, limit person-to-person contact, and simplify the receipt process (the customer will automatically be sent an e-receipt).

-Being able to accept QR code payments and/or other contactless payment methods provides an additional benefit: It reduces the workload on your staff.
+Being able to accept QR code payments and/or other contactless payment methods provides an additional benefit: it reduces the workload on your staff.
 With many eateries currently finding themselves understaffed, the benefits of this are clear.

 Additional Resources For Restaurants